devhausleipzig/js-dom-practice-1/README.md

 Take a look at the `style.css` file.
 It defines some classes that change some aspect of the styling and could be applied to the main section.

 Inside the `main.js` file we will now define some functions that will toggle theses classes on and off.
-First we'll create a variable that stores a reference to the main section using the `document.querySelector`
+First we'll create a binding that refers to the main section using the `document.querySelector`

 ```js
 var mainElement = document.querySelector("main");